aldahm/ID2223-LAB-2/README.md

 # ID2223-LAB-2

 The code for finetuning all of the different models is mostly based on the provided notebook in the lab description.
 We did some modifications to it in order to fit our task in the lab.
+The UI code can be found in app.py on our hugginspace: https://huggingface.co/spaces/The-regressors/Iris/tree/main

 We set out to use our fine-tuned LLM to assist the user in rewriting emails on a specific mood, specifically angry/happy.
 We also created a UI for this task which can be found here: https://huggingface.co/spaces/The-regressors/Iris